docpad-archive/documentation/01-start/03-begin.html.md

 It works by creating a live child collection of the parent collection.
 (In this case, the `html` collection is the parent collection and our `pages` collection is the child collection.)
 The child collection then subscribes to the parent collection's `add`, `remove`, and `change` events, and tests the model that the event was for against our child collection's criteria.
 If it passes the collection, it adds it; if not, then it removes it.
 This performs much better than querying everything every single time.

 So then, what about sorting?
 That's easy enough!
 We can sort by changing `@getCollection('html').findAllLive({isPage:true})` to add a second argument, which is the sorting argument; `@getCollection('html').findAllLive({isPage:true},[{filename:1}])` that, in this case, will sort by the filename in ascending order.
 To sort in descending order, we would change the `1` to become `-1`.
 Now we can sort by any attribute available on our models, which means that we could even add an `order` attribute to our document meta data and then sort by that if we wanted to.

 There is also a third parameter for paging.
-To learn about this, as well as what type of queries are available to you, you can refer to the [QueryEngine Guide](/queryengine/guide).
+To learn about this, as well as what type of queries are available to you, check out [QueryEngine Guide](/queryengine/guide).

 ### Setting Default Meta Data Attributes for our Pages